-When Marcy Bradford dies, she leaves her teen-age daughter Nicole in the custody of a father she has never met; or rather, two fathers - Michael, a straight and formal man; and Joey, ...
+When Marcy Bradford dies, she leaves her teen-age daughter Nicole in the custody of a father she has never met; or rather, two fathers - Michael, a straight-laced and formal man; and Joey, ...
 See full summary »

 Punky Brewster is a show about a girl named Penelope "Punky" Brewster.
 She is abandoned with her dog, Brandon, in a supermarket by her mother.
 She doesn't want to stay in an orphanage, and finally befriends Henry Warnimont who adopts her.Written by

 During the opening credits you will occasionally see palm tree reflections in the windows.
 The series is set in Chicago, so that would be highly unlikely.
 See more »

 6 of 10 people found this review helpful.

 Was this review helpful to you?